speckdavid/shakey2016/Readme.md

 [![Shakey 2016 - Video](images/youtube.png?raw=true)](https://www.youtube.com/watch?v=FQuuyhuEXak)

-If you are intrested in trying out Shakey 2016 you can run and evaluate an example in Section 2.
-Shakey Quickstart (with Simulation).
-If you want to create your own scenario either with simulation or with a real world PR2 you can find a detailed explanation in Section 3.
+If you are intrested in trying out Shakey 2016, you can run and evaluate an example in Section 2.
+Shakey Quickscenario (with Simulation).
+If you want to create your own scenario either with simulation or with a real world PR2, you can find a detailed explanation in Section 3.
 Section 4 describes the execution of Shakey 2016.
 Finally, Section 5 is about evaluating recorded runs.
 <br>

 ## 1. Installing Shakey 2016 <a name="installing"></a>